woss/fork-flyimg/docs/url-options.md

 There are 2 main proceses you can do for images.

-The first: **upload**, grabs an image from a URL, transforms it, saves it, and serves it, as an image, with all the apropiate headers.
+The first: **upload**, grabs an image from a URL, transforms it, saves it, and serves it, as an image, with all the appropriate headers.

 The second: **path**, grabs an image from a URL, transforms it, saves it, and returns the absolute path to the image as a string, in the body of the response.